Laura Fuentes

 I’m thrilled this chili recipe is a hit with your family, Annette.
 Thank you for making it time and time again.

-Becky Nicholas
+52. Becky Nicholas says

 DUH!!
 I did not read your post thoroughly enough. ♀️ Thank you so much for sharing, both my family and I love this recipe and I will definitely freeze some tonight for lunch!